Robert-G-J/hello-world/README.md

 # hello-world
 Unremarkable repository

 Dear GitHub,

-I'm here to learn, predominantly through helping, to see if I want to pursue a career in development Cheers,
+I'm here to learn and to begin to pursue a career in development.

-Sleevesy
+Thanks for having me,

+Robert